mustafavzg/angular-app/README.md

-# HIVE - agile project management tool
+# Yet another agile project management tool

 ***

 ## Purpose

-HIVE is a project management tool with focus on agile practices.
-Hive enables the scrum approach and provides an array of tools that provide both micro level and macro level control over your tasks and projects.
+This is a project management tool with focus on agile practices.
+It enables the scrum approach and provides an array of tools that provide both micro level and macro level control over your tasks and projects.

 ### Features
 * Scrum